The Heroes Are Tired (film)

-Plot
+The Heroes Are Tired (French: Les héros sont fatigués, German: Die Helden sind müde) is a 1955 French-West German adventure drama film directed by Yves Ciampi and starring Yves Montand, María Félix and Curt Jürgens.
+It was shot at the Joinville Studios in Paris and on location in Anduze, Génicourt and at the Pontoise – Cormeilles Aerodrome.
+The film's sets were designed by the art director René Moulaert.
+For his performance Jürgens was awarded the Volpi Cup for Best Actor at the 16th Venice International Film Festival.
+It is also known by the alternative title Heroes and Sinners.

+Synopsis

 In a country in Africa, a former French fighter pilot (Yves Montand) who became a bush pilot realises that he is smuggling a significant quantity of diamonds.
 He decides to sell them for his own benefit.
-Meanwhile the diamond owner gets a former German fighter pilot (Curt Jürgens) to recover them.
+Meanwhile, the diamond owner gets a former German fighter pilot (Curt Jürgens) to recover them.
 The two men become friends when they discover that they fought in the same place.
 They drink together and relive the good times of the war where they were heroes.